SUBMISSIONS HAVE NOW CLOSED. WE WILL BE IN TOUCH WITH EVERYONE WHO SENT AN ABSTRACT SOON.

-An Academic Conference at University of Salford, 6-7th April 2018, on the impact and legacy of the 1998 Good Friday/Belfast Agreement.
+An Academic Conference at the Irish World Heritage Centre, 6-7th April 2018, on the impact and legacy of the 1998 Good Friday/Belfast Agreement.

 This will form part of #Agreement20: an academic public engagement project featuring an Open Access Special Issue, digital recordings and journalism.

 Keynotes: Dr Máire Braniff (Director of INCORE, University of Ulster) and Professor Colin Graham (Head of English, NUI Maynooth)

 We seek 20 minute paper contributions for our conference.
 Topics might include (but are not limited to):